 Investment earnings resulting from funds in the Water Main Replacement Reserve shall be reinvested in the Water Main Replacement Reserve as retained earnings.
-The General Manager will apply accepted accounting practices in the calculation and allocation of investment earnings to the Water Main Replacement Reserve.
+The District shall utilize the Local Agency Investment Fund (LAIF) or California Asset Management Program (CAMP), whichever is higher, to calculate interest on the Water Main Replacement Reserve funds.
+The interest calculations shall be conducted in accordance with LAIF or CAMP's prevailing rates and terms.